Document context vs. CRF decoding on ModernBERT for CoNLL-2003 NER

 Setup

-Three seeds per cell; span-level F1 via seqeval seqeval scores whole entity spans, not tokens: a prediction counts only if its type and its exact start/end boundaries match the gold span, which is stricter than per-token accuracy. .
+Three seeds per cell; span-level F1 via seqeval 4seqeval scores whole entity spans, not tokens: a prediction counts only if its type and its exact start/end boundaries match the gold span, which is stricter than per-token accuracy. .
+Document runs pack neighboring sentences from the same article into one sequence while supervising only the target sentence.
+On this corpus no training document exceeded the budget, so every document-context run was a single window: same-article neighbors, not a stress test of long-document chunking.

 Figure 1.
 The 2×2 design: context (rows) crossed with the decoder (columns).
 Accent marks the cell that won: document context with softmax decoding.